mohandeath/takeaway.com/README.md

 ## App Architecture
 I used MVVM architecture for this application.
-Seperated the layers (View -> ViewModel -> Repository -> DataSource) for scalability and easy testing Tried to avoid over engeneering and keep the implementation well-balanced for the scale of this solution with an eye for scalability in some places (like `IDataSource`).
+Seperated the layers (View -> ViewModel -> Repository -> DataSource) for scalability and easy testing.
+Tried to avoid over engeneering and keep the implementation well-balanced for the scale of this solution with an eye for scalability in some places (like `IDataSource`).
 There are some comments in the code that explains my reasoning.